 Gap Insurance: Gap insurance covers the gap between the value of your vehicle and the amount remaining on your lease or loan.
 If your new vehicle is declared a total loss after an accident, then your insurer could determine your vehicle is worth less than the amount remaining on your loan.
 Gap insurance covers this ‘gap’, which means you don’t need to pay the gap out of pocket.
 Note – As of 2023, GEICO does not offer gap insurance.

 Mechanical Breakdown Insurance: GEICO offers mechanical breakdown insurance (MBI) on qualifying vehicles.
-If your vehicle is newer than 15 months old and has fewer than 15,000 miles, then you could buy mechanical breakdown insurance.
+If your vehicle is newer than 15 months old and has fewer than 15,000 miles, you could buy mechanical breakdown insurance.
 It functions similarly to a vehicle’s warranty, covering repairs to mechanical components like the engine, transmission, and air conditioner.
-GEICO is one of the largest car insurance companies in America offering mechanical breakdown insurance.
+GEICO is one of the largest car insurance companies in America that sells mechanical breakdown insurance.

 Rideshare Coverage: All major insurers in the United States now offer rideshare insurance, which covers you when driving for Uber, Lyft, and other rideshare companies.
 GEICO is unique for offering a hybrid policy combining rideshare insurance with personal auto insurance.
 Most companies require you to purchase additional rideshare insurance.
 With GEICO, you can easily add rideshare insurance to your personal policy, with both coverages under a single policy.